tododue/server/README.md

 ## Features

-- Scrapes RIT's MyCourses for assignment data
+- Scrapes MyCourses, WebWorks, McGraw Hill, and Expert TA for assignment data
 - Displays planner in a user-friendly, readable format
 - Chrome extension shows work for the day